MapColonies/layer-spec/README.md

 SERVER_PORT set the server port number - deafult to 8080

-LOG_LEVEL set the log level *based on 'winston' logger, available values as declared in winston logger docs, default to 'info'
+LOG_LEVEL set the log level *based on '@map-colonies/js-logger' logger, available values as declared in @map-colonies/js-logger logger docs, default to 'info'

 DB Configurations: